SSC Exam

 Contributor-Level 10

-The SSC CHSL exam is conducted online as computer based exam (CBE) mode.
-Candidates need to attempt the paper online on the computers.
-The answers are required to be marked on the allotted computer at the exam centre.
+The SSC CHSL exam is conducted online as the computer based test (CBT).
+Candidates need to enter the answers online on the allotted computer.

 New answer posted